romaintrovallet/tutorials/NCS_BLE_DFU.md

 - [Zephyr's doc on MCUboot](https://docs.mcuboot.com/readme-zephyr.html)

-___

-## 0) Requirements

 This tutorial is made for NCS install.

 It is not compatible with the zephyrproject install.

 If you are interested by the zephyrproject / Vanilla Zephyr version.
 It is not available yet.

+___

+## 0) Requirements

+This tutorial is made for NCS install.
+You must have a NCS install that is already working.

 With the global requirements, you should add the following: